top of page

 • A smoother, rounder taste thanks to the fermentation process

-If you’re exploring cho-katsu cooking or transitioning to more fermented foods, soy sauce koji is a fantastic pantry upgrade!
+If you’re exploring gut-healthy cooking or transitioning to more fermented foods, soy sauce koji is a fantastic pantry upgrade!
+You can also make your own Soy Sauce Koji!
+Check out my blog for the recipe!

 FINAL THOUGHTS |